ztrhgf/Powershell_CICD_repository/README.md

   - warn about modification of functions and variables used in other scripts in repository etc
 - **customizable** (everything is written in Powershell)
 - automatic script signing (if enabled)
+- possibility to auto create scheduled task from XML definition
 - check [examples](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/2.%20HOW%20TO%20USE%20-%20EXAMPLES.md) for getting better insight

 # How code validation works